jacobbubu/pull-stream-types/README.md

 A test file(`test/pull-stream-test.ts`) has been provided to verify the correctness of the declaration file.

-You can `npm run build:watch` for the debugging.
+You can `npm run build:watch` for debugging.